-The Aquifer Mapping Program is part of a long-term initiative by the Town to sustain and protect the Gibsons Aquifer, which currently provides two-thirds of the Town’s water supply.
+The Aquifer Mapping Program is part of a long-term initiative by the Town to sustain and protect the Gibsons Aquifer, which provides most of the Town’s water supply.

 Key outcomes from this study are:

 - establishment of the limits of the Gibsons Aquifer;

 - identification of the aquifer recharge area;